Mercury in the solar wind: adaptive kinetic model for space weather at solar system's innermost planet

 Scientific Objectives of the BepiColombo Mission

-The main scientific objectives of the BepiColombo (BC) two-orbiter mission en route to Mercury include:
+The main scientific objectives of the BepiColombo (BC) two-orbiter mission en-route to Mercury include:

 1. Investigation of the structure and dynamics of the Hermean magnetosphere

-2. Exploration of the Hermean exosphere
+2. Study of the exosphere

 Development of the New Model